MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 Sharing resources is an approach for improving efficiency.
 It increases density to optimize capacity usage.
 Examples include multitenancy scenarios or combining disparate applications in an architecture on a common application platform.
 The increased density can lead to the following security concerns:

-- Increased risk of unauthorized lateral movement from one tenet to another.
+- Increased risk of unauthorized lateral movement from one tenant to another.

 - A shared workload identity that violates the principle of least privilege and obscures individual audit trails in access logs.